GONZOsint/gitrecon/README.md

 # gitrecon

-OSINT tool to get information from a github profile and find GitHub user's email addresses leaked on commits.
+OSINT tool to get information from a Github or Gitlab profile and find user's email addresses leaked on commits.

 ## 📚 How does this work?
 GitHub uses the email address associated with a GitHub account to link commits and other activity to a GitHub profile.
 When a user makes commits to public repos their email address is usually published in the commit and becomes publicly accessible, if you know where to look.